-Fiscal intermediary: A private company that has a contract with CMS to determine and make Medicare payment for Part A benefits and certain Part B benefits.
-As part of the mandatory Medicare Contract Reform, CMS is currently replacing Fiscal Intermediaries with Medicare Administrative Contractors.
+Fiscal intermediary: A private company that had a contract with CMS to determine and make Medicare payment for Part A benefits and certain Part B benefits.
+As part of the mandatory Medicare Contract Reform, CMS was directed to replace Fiscal Intermediaries with Medicare Administrative Contractors.
 (See Medicare Administrative Contractors).
 See 42 C.F.R. § 405.902.

 Hearing: See "ALJ Hearing".

-Health Insurance Claims Number (HICN): The number assigned by the Social Security Administration to an individual identifying him/her as a Medicare beneficiary.
-This number is shown on the beneficiary's insurance card and is used in processing Medicare claims for that beneficiary.
+Health Insurance Claim Number (HICN): The number assigned by the Social Security Administration to an individual identifying him/her as a Medicare beneficiary, prior to April 1, 2018.
+Starting on April 1, 2018, this number was replaced by the Medicare Beneficiary Identifier (MBI) (See Medicare Beneficiary Identifier).